 The best way to gain a gut feeling about a school is to visit it when the students are in session.
-Unfortunately, since you are also enrolled as a student, this is not always possible.
-Do your best to visit when you can see the students, sit in on a lecture, meet faculty members from the departments in which you are interested, etc. You should certainly call the schools on your list to determine their school calendar and if/when they offer interviews, here are several blocks of time during which you and your family could consider visiting schools:
+Do your best to visit when you can see the students, sit in on a lecture. meet faculty members from the departments in which you are interested. etc. You should certainly call the schools on your list to determine their school calendar and if/ when they offer interviews.